Dublin Driving Test Centres — What to Expect at Each One

 - Bus corridors: maintain lane discipline and don't straddle bus lanes

-Serving west Dublin β newer roads and roundabouts.
+Two separate sites serving west Dublin — newer roads and roundabouts.

 What to Expect